lucasgreenwell/siso_takehome/README.md

 # Hey Frank 👋
 For convenience, I went ahead and threw this up on vercel so you can play with the widget.
 Access it [here](https://siso-takehome.vercel.app/).

-## There's some extra fluff in here because it's a next app and I wanted to keep the options selectors separate from the actual charts components.
+## There's some extra fluff in here because it's a next app and I wanted to keep the widget pretty flexible.
 You probably only care about:
 1. [the chart widget](https://github.com/lucasgreenwell/siso_takehome/tree/main/dashboard/components/charts)
 2. [the api route](https://github.com/lucasgreenwell/siso_takehome/blob/main/dashboard/app/api/dashboard/route.ts)
 3. [database stuff](https://github.com/lucasgreenwell/siso_takehome/tree/main/dashboard/app/api/dashboard/db)